 2.2.
 Data Collection

 Germination rate percentage was measured by counting the number of seedlings that have sprouted, then calculate the germination percentage.
 The leaf size (length and width) (cm) was determined with the help of Vernier calliper.
-Stem diameter (mm) was measured with the help of digital verneer calipers just above the ground surface 5 cm and the average was calculated.
+Stem diameter (mm) was measured with the help of digital Vernier caliper just above the ground surface 5 cm and the average was calculated.
 The number of tubers per plant was counted and the average was calculated.
 The tuber size (length and diameter) was determined with the help of Vernier calliper.
-Tuber wweigh was measure by weighing and the average was calculated.
-Yield per treatment was recorded by weighing total number of tubers harvested per plot
+Tuber weight was measure by weighing and the average was calculated.
+Yield per treatment was recorded by weighing total number of tubers harvested per plot.

 2.3.
 Statistical analysis